sundarmr/profiledetails/README.md

 The above command will do what exactly the first command does but will get the context information from jmx instead of fabric

-`container-profile-synch  --remoteUser <remoteusername> --remotePassword <remotesystempassword> --synchContexts false --child <true/false> --environment <d/q/s/p> --zoneName <edc/rdc> --autoRecheckCount 10 --runStatusCheck true --statusCheckInterval 60000 <configFilePath>`
+`container-profile-synch  --remoteUser <remoteusername> --remotePassword <remotesystempassword> --synchContexts false --child <true/false> --environment <d/q/s/p> --zoneName <edc/rdc> --path <Path on the remote server where the containers are to be created > --autoRecheckCount 10 --runStatusCheck true --statusCheckInterval 60000 <configFilePath>`

 The above command will read the file from filepath and apply the configurations to the target environments and synch up the ensemble to resemble the source configuration